FinnAngelo/FinnAngelo.github.io/_posts/2018-05-09-Compare_DB_Procs_AsMigrated.md

 ---
 layout: post
-title: "#010: Comparing Stored Procs in different databases"
+title: "Comparing Stored Procs in different databases"
 published: true
 ---
 Sometimes it's a pain with a Dev database and a Prod database to see where it is changed for migrating stored procs.

 This can be quite slow, but really useful

+I usually use a restored version of the production database as having a linked server to prod aint right on a dev box

 -----------------------